thosgood/this-weeks-finds/markdown/201-250/week212.md

 >
 >     Todd

-Todd finished off the job later\... though by this point we had formulated the grander goal of classifying not-necessarily-associative super division algebras!
+Todd finished off the job later... though by this point we had formulated the grander goal of classifying not-necessarily-associative super division algebras!